 - Adherence to housing codes – The tenant should ensure that they comply with the building code and property law.
 For example, the tenant should not house people in a studio apartment or one-bedroomed apartment who are not included in the lease.
 This increases the rate of wear and tear and also the cost of utilities.

 - The issue of mold growth – Mold grows in areas that hold excessive moisture.
 Tenants should ensure that they open windows, turn on the humidifier, or perform any other measure that will prevent mold growth.
 They should inform the landlord upon detecting signs of mold on the property.

-As a landlord, you need to ensure that you have maintenance and inspection plans in place to protect your property and tenants.
+As a landlord, you need to ensure that you have standard and emergency maintenance and inspection plans in place to protect your property and tenants.
 Drafting a solid lease agreement is another way to protect yourself, the tenant, and your investment.
 If you would like help managing your rentals, contact the experts at DeSantis Property Management today!

 We are a family-owned and run company with extensive property management experience in Pittsburgh and the surrounding areas.
 We can help you with lease and maintaining your property in addition to screening tenants, marketing your rentals, and more!